ThailanSwaity/Phronima/README.md

 # Phronima
-Phronima is a higher-level language for brainf*ck
+Phronima is a stack-based higher-level language for brainf*ck

 # Modes
 There are two modes/subcommands
   - 'com': will compile the source code into brainf*ck code
   - 'sim': will simulate the program created by the source code

 NOTE: some operations do not currently work in 'compile' mode.
 Still a work in progress.

+      cargo run -- sim ./helloworld.bf

+# Memory
+Phronima uses an array of 256 bytes as its "memory", with the remaining 29,744 cells of brainf*ck to be used as a stack

+# Supported operations